 The Use of Strain-Gauge Transducers

 Strain gauge transducers are simply strain gauge load cells.
-They include the use of strain gauge described above, but have other components such as an elastic element (also called the structural member) and a housing unit.
+They include the use of strain gauge described above.
+However they have additional components such as an elastic element (also called the structural member) and a housing unit.
 See the article, The Versatile Strain Gauge Load Cell for more details on how they operate.

-On the transducer device, the strain in the area of the installed strain gauges (at the square hollows in Figure 3) is greater than the strain value between the two screwed connections or load application points.
-See Figure 3 below.
+On load cells, the strain in the area of the installed strain gauges (at the square hollows in Figure 3) is greater than the strain value between the two screwed connections (bolt holes in Figure 3).

-The approximate excessive increase in strain can be mathematically expressed as:
+The mathematical expression for the approximate excessive increase in strain is:

 This expression is based on ideal conditions with the assumption that the zone around the application point is strain-free.
 However, in practical terms, this is not entirely correct.